nais/doc/deployment/deploy.md

 {% endcode-tabs-item %}

 {% endcode-tabs %}

-Continue with creating a GitHub secret with your _team API key_.
-You can find secrets under the _settings_ page of your GitHub repository.
-Name the secret `NAIS_DEPLOY_APIKEY`.

 Finally, commit your new files and push.
 This will trigger the workflow, and you can follow its progress under the _Actions_ tab on your GitHub repository page.